Online MSN/MBA Dual Degree Programs – Nursing & Business

 - Expected Time to Completion: 36 to 48 months

 California University of Pennsylvania offers a 100 percent online master’s degree in nursing administration and leadership combined with a master of business administration dual degree program.
 Students learn how to deal with business issues related to healthcare.
-The flexibility is the program is a big plus for working professionals.
+The flexibility in the program is a big plus for working professionals.

-Applicants to the program must have bachelor of science in nursing degree (BSN) with a grade point average of 3.0 or higher, official transcripts from an accredited BSN program, and an unencumbered RN licensure, among other requirements.
+Applicants to the program must have a bachelor of science in nursing degree (BSN) with a grade point average of 3.0 or higher, official transcripts from an accredited BSN program, and an unencumbered RN licensure, among other requirements.

 The coursework helps students develop a broad range of skills relevant to medical and healthcare settings.
 Additionally, they learn how to solve business issues arising in healthcare settings.
 Nurses who wish to work in an executive capacity in a clinic or hospital or with a government organization can find the program most valuable.